Heat pump rebate – income qualified

 - Eligible heat pumps must be installed in accordance with the Heat Pump Best Practices Installation Guide for Existing Homes.

-A professional heating and air conditioning contractor can help you identify the rebate-eligible model right for your home.
+Your contractor can help you identify the rebate-eligible model right for your home.
 In general, mini- or multi-split systems (also called “ductless” heat pumps) are good for homes with an existing electric heating system that does not use ducts, such as baseboards.
 Central heat pumps are for homes with a heating system with ducts, such as a furnace.

 How to apply